-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

-The Galaxy Buds 2 Pro are here!
-Samsung’s top buds are feature-packed, but being at the forefront of the true wireless earbuds market comes with a pretty hefty price tag.
-Fortunately, we’re here to shed some light on a handful of other options that can give the new kid on the block a run for its money without forfeiting the top-of-the-range features that we all want and love.
+The Galaxy Buds 2 Pro are popular little earbuds packed full of features!
+While the Galaxy Buds 2 Pro are cutting-edge earbuds, they come with a pretty hefty price tag.
+Fortunately, we’re here to shed some light on a handful of other active noise canceling (ANC) earbuds that compete with the Galaxy Buds 2 Pro.
+Our picks give Samsung’s earbuds a run for their money and include top-of-the-range features we all want and love.
 These are the best Samsung Galaxy Buds 2 Pro alternatives.

-- Apple AirPods Pro: If you’re an iOS user and have the available budget, look no further.
-With a string of bespoke features including “Spatial Audio” and truly impressive sound quality, these earbuds stand proud as some of the best on the market.
+- Apple AirPods Pro (2nd generation): If you’re an iOS user and have the available budget, look no further.
+With a string of bespoke features, including Spatial Audio and impressive sound quality, these earbuds stand proud as some of the best on the market.

 - Google Pixel Buds Pro: If you’re looking for a budget alternative, the Pixel Buds Pro are a great option.
 With Google Assistant integration, excellent battery life, and pretty sophisticated ANC, these are a huge improvement over their non-pro predecessors.